 Are you the proud parent of a newborn?
 If so, a big congrats!
-As a new parent, you know just how quickly your infant grows and develops during their first few months of life AND just how much they sleep, eat, and poop.
-But there is one crucial milestone your baby will reach…the ability to track objects with their eyes.
-There’s no better way to help them achieve this than by an engaging activity to develop their eye-tracking skills.
-So here it is…a simple yet effective newborn eye-tracking activity that I’ve personally done to help my preemie twin girls.
+As a new parent, you know how quickly your infant grows and develops during their first few months of life AND how much they sleep, eat, and poop.
+But one crucial milestone your baby will reach is the ability to track objects with their eyes.
+There’s no better way to help them achieve this than by engaging in an activity to develop their eye-tracking skills.
+So here it is…a simple yet effective newborn eye-tracking activity I’ve done to help my preemie twin girls.
 More importantly, this easy activity fits into a newborn routine seamlessly.
 Let’s get to it!

 PS…I received this newborn eye-tracking activity tip from an occupational therapist while my girls were in the NICU.
-I currently do this activity DAILY and so far they both seem to enjoy it!
+I currently do this activity DAILY, and they both seem to enjoy it!
 More importantly, it’s benefiting their eye-tracking skills.

 First, When Should A Newborn Track With Their Eyes?

-A newborn should begin to track objects with their eyes at around 3 months of age but from my experience, eye-tracking can happen sooner.
+A newborn should begin to track objects with their eyes at around three months of age, but from my experience, eye-tracking can happen sooner.

 Our one daughter, Lua, began tracking with her eyes in the NICU when she was around 30 weeks premature.
 Our twin girls were born 27 weeks early on June 23rd (my due date was September 22nd).
-I was pretty shocked when I came into the NICU one morning to hear our nighttime nurse say that Lua tracked with her eyes.
-She wasn’t necessarily “tracking objects” but her eyes reacted to shadows and movements.
-Still, what an amazing thing to witness and hear about, right?
+I was shocked when I came into the NICU one morning to hear our nighttime nurse say that Lua tracked with her eyes.
+She wasn’t necessarily “tracking objects,” but her eyes reacted to shadows and movements.
+Still, what a fantastic thing to witness and hear about, right?

 Meet Lua (right) and her sis, Lily Mae (left). 🙂

-Speaking of “tracking objects”, here is one of the best newborn eye-tracking activities to try.
+Speaking of “tracking objects,” here is one of the best newborn eye-tracking activities.

 Visual Stimulus Cards

-As I previously mentioned, an occupational therapist told me to get Black and White visual cards to help our girls start to develop their eye-tracking skills.
+As I mentioned, an occupational therapist told me to get Black and White visual cards to help our girls develop eye-tracking skills.